Project lead, DS Sandy Thompson spoke to us about Birmingham’s C3 programme and how it works.

 The community sentence plan is tailored to each individual’s needs and personal circumstances, and includes elements such as drug and alcohol treatment, offending behaviour programmes, medical, psychiatric or psychological treatment, education, training and employment (ETE) support, reparation and restorative justice.
-Offenders must comply with probation and may be required to agree to GPS tracking, sobriety tagging, curfew and unpaid work.
+Individuals on C3 must comply with probation and may be required to agree to GPS tracking, sobriety tagging, curfew and unpaid work.

 Successful participants who do not reoffend for the duration of the three-year programme avoid a prison sentence.
 Through intensive support, they are given the opportunity to address their issues and change break the cycle of addiction and offending that they have been trapped in.

 Outcomes and challenges

 One of the project leads, DS Sandy Thompson states that a key element to the success of the programme is its simplicity, which comes from open communication between the various agencies as well as ensuring that each team is clear and upfront about their customised support strategy with each participant from the outset.
-He reports a 60-70% success rate for programme participants over a three-year period since it began, with an added benefit of saving the court both time and money as a result of removing these prolific offenders from the revolving door.
+He reports a 60-70% success rate for programme participants over a three-year period since it began, with an added benefit of saving the court both time and money as a result of removing these individuals involved in prolific offending from the revolving door.

 The scheme is not without its challenges, with DS Thompson reporting that housing is one of the biggest issues due to the shortage of suitable council housing, as well as the lack of a single point of contact within the judiciary who could oversee the court hearings and act as a champion for the scheme.
 However, there is good support for the programme in the area which has recently expanded to include courts in Wolverhampton, Leamington and Coventry.

 This case study was written by Suzanne Smith in 2020